Shog9/flagtools/README.md

 Install: [MonicasFlagToC.user.js](../../raw/master/MonicasFlagToC.user.js)

-Flag Filter is a Stack Exchange moderator userscript designed to simplify the moderation process (particularly in the case of high-volume flag sites) by moving flags to sit inline on the posts and comments they relate to on the page rather than being restricted to the bottom-locked flag overlay (The "Waffle Bar").
+Flag ToC is a Stack Exchange moderator userscript designed to simplify the moderation process (particularly in the case of high-volume flag sites) by moving flags to sit inline on the posts and comments they relate to on the page rather than being restricted to the bottom-locked flag overlay (The "Waffle Bar").

 ## Table-of-Contents